 Long before “swish swish” became the title of a pop song, there was shabu-shabu (the onomatopoeia for swishing noises) — a type of nabemono (hot pot dish).
 Think a boiling hot broth full of nutritious veggies, tofu with shabu-shabu signature thinly sliced meat.
 Shabu-shabu restaurants are exactly where you need to go to warm up on a cold winter night.

 A chain with branches in Tokyo, Kanagawa, and Saitama, Nabe-zo is known for its all-you-can-eat courses.
-The menu may vary per branch, but at most branches, the standard lunch course is the 100-minute buffet, which gets you all the pork, beef, vegetables, side ingredients, and ice cream that you want from ¥3,300.
+The menu may vary per branch, but at most branches, the pork lunch course is a 100-minute buffet, which gets you all the pork, vegetables, rice, and dessert that you want from ¥3,300.
 You can also upgrade this course to all-you-can-drink, with soft drinks for ¥3,630 total or alcoholic drinks for ¥4,950 total.
 There are other all-you-can-eat courses with beef and higher quality cuts as well, but the pork lunch course is more than enough for most.

-(Note that Tajimaya shares a name with an Osaka-based yakiniku chain, but has no relation to it.)
+Note: Tajimaya shares a name with an Osaka-based yakiniku chain, but has no relation to it.

-This chain not only has all-you-can-eat courses, but also à la carte ones — you can order a single serving of shabu-shabu, pieces of meat, and so on.
-Some branches may have different menus and prices, but at most branches, their grand menu has a 2-hour shabu-shabu courses that start at ¥2,189 for all-you-can-eat pork.
+This chain not only has all-you-can-eat courses, but also à la carte ones — you can order a single serving of shabu-shabu, pieces of meat, and even sushi.
+Some branches may have different menus and prices, but at most branches, their lunch menu has 90-minute shabu-shabu courses that start at ¥2,189 for all-you-can-eat pork.
 The all-you-can-eat course includes vegetables, and the salad/dessert bar (if the store has one), but rice has an extra charge of ¥220.
 You can also add all-you-can-drink soft drinks for ¥385 extra.
-Fixed-serving shabu-shabu lunch sets start at ¥1,394 for pork loin and ¥1,501 for beef rib cap plate.
+Fixed-serving shabu-shabu lunch sets start at ¥1,089 for pork loin.

 While this chain is Chinese in origin, we included Little Sheep (Xiao Fei Yang in Chinese) here, as this hot pot chain’s concept is quite similar, after all.
 However, since Little Sheep specializes in Inner Mongolian hot pot, the herbs, spices, sauces, and overall flavor are slightly different.
 For one, they have a spicy broth made with chili oil and peppercorns.
 Another thing that sets this chain apart is that it offers lamb.

-As of this writing, Little Sheep has nine branches in Tokyo — Shibuya, Shinjuku, and Ueno, to name a few.
-The cheapest course available costs ¥1,980 per head.
+As of this writing, Little Sheep has 12 branches in Tokyo — Shibuya, Shinjuku, and Ueno, to name a few.
+The cheapest course available costs ¥2,980 per head.
 This gets you lamb, chicken, some vegetables, dumplings, and dessert.
-Sadly, the only all-you-can eat course on the menu is a whopping ¥9,888—on top of all the meat and vegetables you can eat, you’ll also get some appetizers, seafood (not all-you-can-eat, though), rice, and dessert.
+Sadly, none of the Tokyo branches have all-you-can-eat courses, but then again this isn’t your standard shabu-shabu restaurant so it’s something to savor more than devour.